Smaller class sizes? Find out with the class-size tracker

 Primary classes* are getting smaller

-- Primary class size percentages have been rounded to the nearest decimal.
+- Primary class size percentages have been rounded.

 - Totals may not add up due to rounding.

 - The government's full-day kindergarten (FDK) program is not included in primary class size calculations.
-Classes under the full-day kindergarten program differ from other primary classes by having two educators - one teacher and one early childhood educator - in the classroom.
-Where an FDK class has 15 students or fewer, only a teacher is required in the classroom.
+Classes under the FDK program differ from other primary classes by having educator teams, comprised of a teacher and an early childhood educator, working together to support children’s learning throughout the two-year Kindergarten program.
+In some cases where an FDK class has 15 students or fewer, only a teacher is required.

 Frequently Asked Questions